 Another important mission of the Universidad San Ignacio de Loyola is to help solve social issues within Peru.
 With this goal in mind, USIL started a social responsibility initiative called Alianza Social Universitaria.
 This alliance aims to train socially responsible professionals and entrepreneurs, who are capable of enacting change that will improve the quality of life in the country of Peru.

 1 overnight excursion and 1 day excursion are included.
 Destinations may vary by term.
 Past semesters have included:

 Please CLICK HERE for Costs and Dates.

 What’s Included – ASA Lima Program

-- ROOM & BOARD: All students will live with Peruvian host families (daily breakfast and lunch are included).
+- ROOM & BOARD: All students will live with Peruvian host families (daily breakfast and dinner are included).
 Rooms are double occupancy.
 We cannot guarantee you a single room.
 For further details about these housing options, please click here!)

 - ACADEMIC CREDITS: Students who receive pre-approval from their home institution can transfer the credits they earn to their home institution.

 - INTERNET ACCESS: Students will have free Internet access at their host institution and in their program housing.

 - AIRPORT PICK-UP: Group ground transportation is provided from Lima (LIM) airport for students who arrive on the official arrival date by the designated time.